julesjazz/grapefruitlab/content/print/pity-fear.md

 **Josie *[sings]*:**
 ```
-Or what an artist tells us we should see
-Or all the things a marketer
+The things a person chooses to conceal
-convinced us to believe
+I’m always careful of the things that I choose to reveal
-Or all the ways a poet makes us feel
+Like all the ways that art can makes us feel
 Are any of our feelings even real?

-So here comes the truth in a nutshell
+Here comes the truth, here comes the truth in a nutshell
 “Of truth, we all know nothing, because truth is in a well”
 ```